Updated March 23, 2023

 Difference Between RabbitMQ vs Kafka

 RabbitMQ is a traditional message broker with a variety of message protocols being implemented.
 To implement the Advance Message Queue Protocol (AMQP), RabbitMQ was initially developed.
-AMQP standardizes messaging with the help of Producers, Broker, and Consumers.
+AMQP standardizes messaging with the help of Producers, brokers, and Consumers.
 In this topic, we are going to learn about RabbitMQ vs Kafka.

 Apache Kafka is a messaging system that allows you to publish and subscribe to streams of messages that are based on topics and partition.
 In this way, it is similar to products such as ActiveMQ, RabbitMQ.
 But even with these similarities, Kafka has a range of fundamental differences from traditional messaging systems that make it different completely.